shared live+work spaces

 We don't want to use bets against markets, real estate lifecycles, nor favour investment returns in the long-run realised by simple divestment.

-Many 'lifestyle' coliving spaces are operated by a single owner or their staff, whom are the fallback for issues, and will fund repairs etc. Assuming they've allowed for it.
+Many 'lifestyle' coliving spaces are operated by a single owner or their partners, whom are the fallback for issues, and will fund repairs etc. Assuming they've allowed for it.
 In the Hub House model we are the owners.
-We should avoid shared ownership models, in which future costs are raised only when needed.
+We should avoid shared ownership models in which future costs are raised only when needed.

-We therefore shall utilise a maintenance fund which minimises issues and disagreements, albeit at the expense of increased monthly contributions.
+We therefore shall utilise a maintenance fund which minimises issues, disagreements and surprise costs, albeit at the expense of moderately increased monthly contributions.
 See membership contributions.

 Whom are the target market?

-Both having distinct targeting yet related needs.
-These profiles are by no means tech oriented and can include wellbeing, the arts and sciences alike.
+These have distinct targeting yet related needs.
+They are by no means tech oriented and can include wellbeing, the arts and sciences alike.
 Anybody undertaking work that may be performed at a distance.

 Some of these individuals cannot or prefer not to escape for long, and may only visit for a week or two as work or inclination allows.
 The rest however have much more personal flexibility and prefer to travel to take advantage of lower living costs alongside lifestyle benefits, and for longer to take proper advantage.